AymenKooli/a-kooli/content/post/csaw-ctf-2020-quals-crypto/index.md

 ![](adv.png)

-In this task we have 21 ciphertext encrypted using this code:
+In this task we have 21 ciphertexts encrypted using this code:
 ```python
 #!/usr/bin/env python2